-The article is a part of ‘Beauty in Exile,’ a research project by Brussels-based design and research agency Raven & Wood Agency.
+The article is a part of ‘Beauty in Exile,’ a research project by design and research agency Raven & Wood Agency.
 ‘Beauty in Exile’ looks into the meanings of beauty, design and architecture in societal contexts.

 The article was originally published in Helsinki Design Weekly in May 2015.